qcode-software/qcode-tcl/doc/validation.md

 In order to validate arguments for a request handler they must be present as the name of a column in the data model.
 For example, if a request handler had an argument `post_id` then validation would look to the data model for a column with the name `post_id`.
 If no such column exists then an error is thrown.
 As noted in the examples above for `qc::validate2model` the column may be fully qualified with the table name to eliminate ambiguity.

-Should any item turn out to be invalid then the JSON response is returned to the client to let them know what was wrong.
+Should any item turn out to be invalid then the connection response is returned to the client to let them know what was wrong.
 See [`qc::filter_validate`] for more information on the validation process.

 ### Custom & Manual Validation